elastic/elastic-otel-python/CONTRIBUTING.md

-# Contributing to the Elastic Distribution for OpenTelemetry Python
+# Contributing to the Elastic Distribution of OpenTelemetry Python

-The Elastic Distribution for OpenTelemetry Python is open source and we love to receive contributions from our community — you!
+The Elastic Distribution of OpenTelemetry Python is open source and we love to receive contributions from our community — you!

 There are many ways to contribute, from writing tutorials or blog posts,